Ic-venkat/Drones/README.md

 # Drones
-Web Application for predicting drones based on input data.
+Web Application for predicting drones based on input data.<br>
-Web application is developed using Flask \\
+Web application is developed using Flask <be>
+This is a ML project where I trained 2 ML models using Support Vector Machine and Random Forest Algorithm<br>
 This is a very basic project.
 Don't Judge me for this as I am a student when I am doing this project thank You :)